freenas/freenas-docs/userguide/storage.rst

 perform these steps:

 #ifdef freenas
 #.
-If the disk is formatted with ZFS, click the disk's entry then its
+Click the disk's entry, then its :guilabel:`Offline` button to
-    :guilabel:`Offline` button in order to change that disk's status to OFFLINE.
+    change the disk status to OFFLINE.
 This step is needed to properly remove the device from the ZFS pool and to prevent swap issues.
-If the hardware supports hot-pluggable disks, click the disk's :guilabel:`Offline` button, pull the disk, then skip to step 3.
-If there is no :guilabel:`Offline` button but only a :guilabel:`Replace` button, the disk is already offlined and you can safely skip this step.
+If the hardware supports hot-pluggable disks, click the disk's :guilabel:`Offline` button and pull the disk, then skip to step 3.
+    If there is no :guilabel:`Offline` button but only a :guilabel:`Replace` button, the disk is already offlined and this step can be skipped.
 #endif freenas
 #ifdef truenas
 #.
 Click the disk's entry, then its :guilabel:`Offline` button to